Oregon ABLE Savings Plan

 6. Oregon State Income Tax Credit for Contributions*

-Oregon provides a state income tax credit to encourage saving in ABLE accounts. *Oregon residents can claim a refundable credit up to $180 (single filers) or $360 (joint filers) each year for contributions to an Oregon ABLE account
+Oregon offers a refundable state income tax credit to encourage saving in ABLE accounts.
+Oregon residents can claim up to $190 (single filers) or $380 (joint filers) each year for contributions to an Oregon ABLE account.

-The credit amount is based on your contribution and income level.
-Lower-income contributors get a credit equal to a higher percentage of their contribution, but even higher-income families can get a small credit.
-For example, a single filer earning $50,000 (falling in the 50% credit bracket) would need to contribute $360 to receive the maximum $180 credit.
+The credit amount is based on contribution and income level.
+Lower-income contributors receive a credit equal to a higher percentage of their contribution, while higher-income filers receive a smaller percentage.
+For example, a single filer with adjusted gross income between $30,001 and $70,000 falls in the 50% bracket and would need to contribute $380 to receive the maximum $190 credit.
+A married couple in the same bracket would maximize their $380 joint credit by contributing $760.

 $400,000